thomasmauerer/hassio-addons/samba-backup/README.md

 ![Current version][version]

-Create snapshots and store them on a Samba share.
+Create backups and store them on a Samba share.

 ## About

-This add-on lets you automatically create Home Assistant snapshots and store them on a Samba share.
+This add-on lets you automatically create Home Assistant backups and store them on a Samba share.
 This does work with Samba shares that require authentication by username/password or allow guest access.

 ## Installation